EliiasG/TriFont/README.md

 - The indices as a uint16 per index.
 - A float32 specifying how far to advance

-The Vertex positions should be between 0 and 1.
+The Vertex Y positions should be between 0 and 1.
 Little Endian should be used.